Published on Oct 07, 2021

 Impact of Social Media on Mental Health of Teens

-Social media has changed the way used to functions.
-It has inherently changed our lifestyle, now whatever we do is mostly for social media.
+Social media has changed the way it functions.
+It has inherently changed our lifestyle.
+Now whatever we do is mainly for social media.
 There is probably not a single day where you do not go through any of your social media.
-You can see everyone is obsessed with at least one of the social media; parents are creating their children social media from the day they are born.
+You can see everyone is obsessed with at least one social media; parents are creating their children's social media from the day they are born.
 You can use software safety guides to protect your kid from the negative impact of the internet.

-Having to make constant updates of what you are doing, where you are, and what you are eating can be quite pressurizing.
-This excessive use of social media among people especially teenagers has to lead them to depression.
+Having to constantly update what you are doing, where you are, and eating can be pretty pressurizing.
+This excessive use of social media among people, especially teenagers, has led them to depression.
 It has also been a concern for rising mental health issues.

 Negative Aspects of Social Media